erikjan22/Scalable-Slack-cluster/README.md

 `curl http://127.0.0.1:5000/SparkCluster/setup` : Set up a new cluster (one node which functions as Spark master and also includes one Spark slave)

-`curl http://127.0.0.1:5000/SparkCluster/upscaling` : Add one node to an existing Spark cluster
+`curl http://127.0.0.1:5000/SparkCluster/upscaling?number=1` : Add one (or more) node(s) to an existing Spark cluster

-`curl http://127.0.0.1:5000/SparkCluster/downscaling` : Remove one node from the Spark cluster
+`curl http://127.0.0.1:5000/SparkCluster/downscaling?number=1` : Remove one (or more) node(s) from the Spark cluster

 `curl http://127.0.0.1:5000/SparkCluster/destroycluster` : Destroy the entire cluster